- These are the top 5 comeback TKO/KO wins in the UFC.

 There is no denying that one of the best storylines in sports is come-from-behind victories, and MMA, particularly the UFC, is no stranger to this.
 In fact, a handful of comeback victories were witnessed inside the Octagon throughout the promotion’s history.
-It gave fans the most exciting MMA fight odds and the opportunity to place their respective UFC best bets.
+It gave fans the most exciting online sports betting and the opportunity to place their respective bets.

 Today, let’s look back at the top five comebacks in UFC history, where fighters who are down in the judges’ scorecards engineered a come-from-behind victory and unleashed a TKO/KO triumph.
 These in-bout rallies are courtesy of a fighter’s heart and grit to fight until the final bell.
 It also shows that combat sport is a brutal sport as one strike can change the outcome of a match which gives the underdog the victory.